mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 In order to use a different values in the textbox to represent the label -- for example, to use a two letter state abbrevation when the option displays the full state name -- a value for the textbox label can be provided via each `hsi-listbox-option`'s `boxDisplayLabel` input.

-The textbox offers three additional label options, beyond the default dynamic label: a static label, a label that displays the number of selected options, and completely customizabile label.
-The latter two of these will have no effect when `dynamicLabel` is set to `false`.

 #### Displaying a static label